AdvaniaSE/BicepTrainingLab/2. Exporting resources/lab.md

 Once you have found the id of your resource you can insert it to your VSCode session.

 - Open the Command palette in VSCode as described in [lab number 1](../1.%20Setting%20up%20your%20resources/lab.md)
-- In the search window, type `Insert resource`
+- In the search window, type `Bicep: Insert resource`
 - Paste, or type, the resource id of the resource to import _without quotation marks_

 > **Note:** The bicep extension uses a strict order of account credentials to authenticate to Azure.
 If you have problems authenticating to azure try closing and re-opening VSCode, and _only_ authenticate using Azure CLI `az login` or Azure PowerShell `Connect-AzAccount`.
 The default behavior in Bicep is to pick the authentcation token from Azure CLI first, then if not found use the token from Azure PowerShell.
 This is configurable using a `bicepconfig.json` file.